onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Open source economics
 Open source sociality

-Or the final solution - the meta solution

 We need to facilitate a war of ideas within our heads - to not hold anything in certainty and update belief based on priors and etc.
 We need to merge our minds with the ability to ask the global brain anything and rank each other and define the reward curves such that we incentivise the right qualities and goals.